 The Australia's Northwest Pilbara page has a wealth of information about the region.

-The WA Department of Environment and Conservation has a number of pages which give good information about the area.
+The WA Department of Parks and Wildlife has a number of pages which give good information about the area.

 Neither of the official park pages mentions the possibility of doing overnight hikes.
 They give no hint as to just how good trekking there can be.
 Anyone who has ever been on one of our trips can tell you just how big an omission this is.